 I have the cutest guest post today from Amy Chappell of Ameroonie Designs.
 She’s sharing a free pattern for these wool snowmen hoop art projects!
 And they’re not even just for Christmas – you could save them for after the holidays to bring some winter cheer to your decor!

-Amy is a pro at embroidery and has a great, free embroidery introductory class here where she introduces tools, how to transfer your pattern, what needles and threads to use, and multiple embroidery stitches.
+Amy is a pro at embroidery and has a great, free embroidery introductory series on YouTube (click here) where she introduces tools, how to transfer your pattern, what needles and threads to use, and multiple embroidery stitches.

 I love that snowmen are always happy and cheerful.
 They have big smiles and warm everyone they greet.
 Why not applique some loving Snowmen for your home so you’ll always get that happy feeling without having to step foot outside in the cold and snow!
 These cute little snowmen stitch up pretty quickly and you can embellish them as much or as little as you like.
 The pattern even includes accessories like hats and scarves you can stitch onto your fuzzy wool friends.